hitvoice/notes/knowledge/deep learning/architectures.md

 - set to zero (when unknown categories do not matter)
 - use one learnable vector as the embedding of OOV
 - hash to one of N random embeddings
+### character embeddings
+- multi-filters convolutional network, an exmaple configuration is 5, 10, 15 with hidden size 50, 100, 150, respectively [23].

 ## Sequence Encoding
 ### Recurrent Neural Networks
 #### LSTM